 The La Esperanza silver-zinc-lead project claims cover 14,916 hectares and are located on the border of Durango and Zacatecas States, 100 kilometres south-southeast of the City of Durango.
-The project is located in a prolific mining district on the major Fresnillo silver trend, 80 kilometres northwest of the Fresnillo mine, and approximately 35 kilometres from Pan American Silver's la Colorada mine, and First Majestic Silver's La Parrilla and Del Toro mines.
+The project is located in a prolific mining district on the important Fresnillo silver trend, 80 kilometres northwest of the Fresnillo mine, and approximately 35 kilometres from Pan American Silver's la Colorada mine, and First Majestic Silver's La Parrilla and Del Toro mines.
 Systematic and comprehensive exploration programs have been conducted on the project, including satellite imaging and high-resolution mapping, 1,330 line-kilometre ZTEM airborne geophysical survey, extensive geological mapping and sampling and 7,728 metres of drilling in 32 diamond drill holes.
 Prior drilling has returned wide high-grade silver-lead-zinc intercepts from the La Esperanza vein, which is open in all directions.
-The highest grade and widest intercept was from ES-06-05 which returned 10.30 metres true width of 396 grams per tonne ("g/t") silver ("Ag"), 0.71% zinc ("Zn") and 1.96% lead ("Pb").
-Drilling below a blind section approximately 100 metres northwest of the La Esperanza vein outcrop intersected the higher levels of the vein system with increasing widths and grades with depth.
-The lowest intercept approximately 250 metres below surface intersected 8.20 metres true width with 98 g/t Ag, 0.19 g/t gold ("Au"), 1.16% Pb and 2.42% Zn, which included 1.96 metres grading 278 g/t Ag, 0.17 g/t Au, 2.84% Pb and 5.82% Zn.

 Additional occurrences of silver-lead-zinc vein mineralization have also been identified in the northwest of the project area.
 Two of these have been tested with initial drill programs, which indicated potential for significant silver-lead-zinc mineralization.

 In November 2016, the Company received a drill permit covering up to 30 drill holes in the La Esperanza vein area.
 On December 20, 2016, the Company commenced a drill program to test the La Esperanza vein along strike and to depth from previous drill intercepts, planned for 1,500 to 2,000 metres in four to five drill holes.
-The Company increased the program to eight drill holes for 2,452 metres, which have now all been competed in April 2017, within the originally planned budget.
+The Company increased the program to eight drill holes for 2,452 metres, which were all completed by April 2017, within the originally planned budget.
 All eight drill holes intercepted the La Esperanza vein extending the confirmed envelope to over 400 metres along strike and 425 metres to depth.
 Results have been received for all eight drill holes and were announced in news releases dated February 9, March 23, April 5, and May 2, 2017.
 Results from the 2016-17 drill program are particularly encouraging as they extend the La Esperanza vein mineralization along strike to the southeast and to the northwest, as well as to depth.
 Furthermore, drill hole ES-17-19 returned the highest gold values recorded to date from the La Esperanza vein together with high silver values.
 These results open the La Esperanza vein for further expansion by drilling in both directions along strike and to depth.
-The surface alteration envelope of the La Esperanza vein zone has been encountered in scattered outcrops that appear to coincide with the general projection of the vein for over five kilometres along strike to the southeast.
-The target is coincident with a much larger magnetic anomaly detected during an airborne ZTEM survey over this area.
-Together with the drill results to date, this suggests the potential for additional mineralized targets associated with the La Esperanza vein for further evaluation.